Gapagapi1/AutoCarSim/README.md

 #### Operating Principle

-After numerous attempts, I ultimately decided to use a real city database to train the algorithm under the best possible conditions.
+After exploring various options, I ultimately decided to use a real city database to train the algorithm under optimal conditions.

-I opted for the free cartographic database [OpenStreetMap](https://www.openstreetmap.org), which provides us with three types of elements: points (coordinates), roads (non-cyclic successions of points), and buildings (cyclic successions of points).
+I chose the free cartographic database [OpenStreetMap](https://www.openstreetmap.org), which provides three main types of elements: points, which are specific coordinates; roads, which are defined as non-cyclic successions of points, effectively mapping out the transportation network; and buildings, which are represented as cyclic successions of points, outlining their perimeters.

 <p align="center"> <img src="images/reading roads from openstreetmap 1.png" alt="reading roads from openstreetmap 1.png" width="320px"/>      <img src="images/reading roads from openstreetmap 2.png" alt="reading roads from openstreetmap 2.png" width="320px"/> </p>

-The next step involves triangulating these elements since, obviously, the computer and especially the graphics card, only understands triangles.
+The next step involves triangulating the map elements.
+Triangulation is necessary because computers, and particularly graphics cards, interpret visual data primarily as triangles.

-Some elements are simple to triangulate, such as roads or walls, which are represented by rectangles.

-For more complex cases, such as tunnels or building roofs, a triangulation algorithm is required.
-I chose to implement [Seidel's algorithm](#ref10) from 1991.
+Simpler geometric shapes, like roads or walls, which are essentially rectangles, are relatively straightforward to triangulate.
+However, more complex structures, such as tunnels or building roofs, require a sophisticated approach due to their irregular shapes.

-Here is how a polygon is represented and some examples of triangulated polygons with this algorithm.
+To handle these complex cases, I opted to implement [Seidel's algorithm](#ref10), a triangulation method developed in 1991.
+This algorithm decomposes polygons into trapezoid, even for polygons with multiple holes and intricate outlines.
+Below, I have illustrated how a polygon is represented and provided examples of polygons that have been triangulated using Seidel's algorithm.

 <p align="center"> <img src="images/seidel traingulation example.png" alt="seidel traingulation example.png" width="420px"/> </p>